buttplugio/buttplug-developer-guide/docs/inflating-buttplug/intro.md

-# Adding to Buttplug Core
+# Adding to Buttplug

-This section covers development on Buttplug Core pieces, including:
+This section covers development on Buttplug pieces, including:

 - Implementing Buttplug clients in new languages
 - Adding new device subtype managers to servers
 - Adding new devices to servers
 - Writing new Buttplug servers
 - Proposing and adding new messages to the Buttplug Protocol

+Or at least, it will cover it.
+There's nothing here yet.